-Research confirms over and over that internal motivation is the preferred way to go, if a person wants to have a consistent drive to “do stuff,” to perform better, to improve themselves.
-In a previous post Why Is Internal Motivation So Powerful (And How to Find It), I wrote at length about why internal motivation generally tops external.
+Research confirms over and over that internal motivation is the preferred way to go if a person wants to have a consistent drive to complete tasks, perform better, or improve themselves.

-So, intrinsic incentives seem to be the winner, no doubt.
-But this doesn’t mean that we should abandon external rewards as being somehow “second-hand” or ineffective.
-Because this will be untrue.
+So, intrinsic incentives seem to be the winner, no doubt, but this doesn’t mean that we should abandon external rewards as being ineffective.
 External motivation is a good performer in its own right.
 When used properly, it can also deliver, but you need to read the fine print.

-There is also some research to attest that when we are extrinsically driven, the quality of our performance, persistence and creativity are not just as good as with the intrinsic motivators.
+There is also some research to attest that when we are extrinsically driven, the quality of our performance, persistence, and creativity are not just as good as with the intrinsic motivators.
 It likely has to do with the “want to” vs. “must” state of mind.
-You start from a different mindset and you end up with a different result.
-No big surprise there.
+You start from a different mindset, and you end up with a different result.

-Finally, studies tell us that extrinsic motivation can interfere with the internal one and actually decrease it.
-It’s a phenomenon called “overjustification effect.”
+Finally, studies tell us that extrinsic motivation can interfere with the internal ones and actually decrease it.
+It’s a phenomenon called the “overjustification effect.”
 Simply put, if you enjoyed doing something and started to get rewarded for it, your inner drive to do it will progressively go down.
-You won’t feel the same inspiration.

-Regardless, external motivators can still spring you to action.
+Regardless, external motivators can still cause you to take action.
 After all, not everything you do can be highly enjoyable and fulfilling, right?
-But if you need to accomplish something that you may not quite feel like doing, extrinsic rewards often can push you through that extra mile you need to get to the finish line; especially when it comes to the areas of academia (think grades) and work (job, salaries and recognition).
+However, if you need to accomplish something that you may not quite feel like doing, extrinsic rewards often can push you through that extra mile you need to get to the finish line, especially when it comes to the areas of academia (think grades) and work (job, salaries, and recognition).

 5 Ways to Utilize Your External Motivation